flexera-public/policy_templates/security/aws/kms_rotation/README.md

   - `billing_center_viewer`

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

+## Supported Clouds

+- AWS

+## Cost

+This Policy Template does not incur any cloud costs.